Social Work

 General Information

 The BSW program admits a new cohort each spring for fall courses.
 Students cannot enter the cohort during any other semester.
 The admissions process opens in February of each year.
-Early admissions decisions are made in March and April with final admissions made in May.
-Late admissions may be available as late as August prior to the beginning of fall semester if space is available in the cohort.
+Early admissions decisions are made in March and April, with final admissions made in May.
+Late admissions may be available as late as August before the beginning of the fall semester if space is available in the cohort.

 Regular admission may be awarded upon successful completion of all lower division requirements.
 Provisional admission may be awarded for one semester to students who are enrolled in the final required courses of the BSW lower division.
-All lower division coursework must be completed prior to commencement of upper division coursework.
+All lower-division coursework must be completed before the commencement of upper-division coursework.

 The following requirements must be met for regular admission to the BSW program:

-1. Completion of all BSW lower division requirements at DSC or the equivalent at another institution.
+1. Completing all BSW lower division requirements at DSC or the equivalent at another institution.

 3. An overall GPA of 2.5